kerolloskromer/permissions-manager/README.md

     PermissionsManager.getInstance().onActivityResult(this, requestCode, resultCode, data);
   }
 ```
-Use this to check for permission
+Use this to check for one permission
 ```
     PermissionsManager.getInstance()
         .checkPermission(this, Manifest.permission.CAMERA, REQUEST_CODE,